ATP Information for Students

 The Alternative Testing Program

-The Alternative Testing Program (ATP) is a program that supports faculty and students on their accommodated exams.
+The Alternative Testing Program (ATP) supports students and faculty with accommodated exams.

 If you are a student enrolled in an ATP-participating class, this is how exams work: